r-huijts/ns-mcp-server/README.md

 Make sure to:
 1. Replace `/path/to/ns-server` with the actual path to your installation
-2. Add your NS API key in the `env` section
+2. Add your NS API key in the `env` section.
+It can be obtained from here [https://apiportal.ns.nl/product#product=NsApp](https://apiportal.ns.nl/product#product=NsApp)

 After updating the configuration, restart Claude Desktop for the changes to take effect.